Questions & Answers

-In the early 1990's, new reproduction railroad china was commissioned and sold by a controversial collector, since deceased.
+Sometime in the decades prior to 1990, new reproduction railroad china was commissioned and sold by a controversial collector, since deceased.
 The china was actually made by prominent manufacturers on order from this individual.
 At the time, this china was clearly being sold as reproduction pieces.
 However, there is the distinct possibility that these pieces may now be represented as authentic in the collectors market.
 Therefore, here is a list of specific pieces that were reported in a 1990 article published by Key, Lock & Lantern - a collectors organization.
 Please note that this is not necessarily an exhaustive list.
 Collectors continue to have their suspicions about other pieces that have surfaced.
 See Updates.

 Quoting from the original article, "There are two easy ways to determine a reproduction item.
 The first being that the design is applied over the glaze, rather than under the glaze as was normally done with railroad china.
 The second is by the manufacturer's back stamp.
 All of the items mentioned [below] have current manufacturer's back stamps, none of which were in use in the pre-Amtrak era.
 As very few china patterns have been produced for railroad use since 1971 (Winged Streamliner does come to mind), a knowledge of the current manufacturer's marks can be used to determine authenticity."
 Current manufacturer's back stamps include Homer Laughlin, Hall, and Sterling China.
 With the exception of Union Pacific's "Winged Streamliner" pattern which was produced in the post-Amtrak era for business cars, any china with these three back stamps should be considered reproductions."

 The list of china pieces known to have been reproduced by this single individual is as follows: